-Ireland has always done things differently, we have our own Irish traditions and customs that make us unique to anywhere else in the world.
-From our language, music, arts, literature, folklore, cuisine and sports are all special to Irish people.
+Ireland has always done things differently, we have our own Irish traditions and customs that distinguish us from anywhere else in the world.
+Our language, music, arts, literature, folklore, cuisine and sports are all special to Irish people.
 Below you will find a fully comprehensive guide to Irish culture and Traditions.

-Much of Irish traditions have been influenced by Angelo- Norman, Scottish & English Culture.
-But of course, the biggest influence on Irish traditions and customs have been Gaelic and Celtic culture.
+Much of Irish tradition has been influenced by Angelo- Norman, Scottish & English Culture.
+But of course, the biggest influence on Irish traditions and customs has been Gaelic and Celtic culture.

 Influence of Irish Traditions

-In the 12th century, the Anglo-Normans invaded Ireland, then further into the 16th/17th century saw the colonisation of Ireland with the arrival of Anglo-Irish and Scot-Irish (Ulster Scots.
+In the 12th century the Anglo-Normans invaded Ireland, then further into the 16th and 17th century the Anglo-Irish and Scot-Irish (Ulster Scots) arrived in Ireland.

-However, due to the fact that many people of Ireland have emigrated to different parts of the world, Irish traditions and culture have reached a global audience.
+Due to the fact that many people of Irish descent have emigrated to different parts of the world, Irish tradition and culture have reached a global audience.
 Festivals such as St. Patrick’s Day and Halloween are celebrated around the globe.

-Although there are many unique Irish traditions some aspect of Irish culture is shared with other counties.
-This includes Britain, some English-speaking counties and manly catholic European and Celtic nations.
+Although there are many unique Irish traditions, some aspects of Irish culture is shared with other counties.
+This includes Britain, some English-speaking or catholic European countries and Celtic nations.

 - Traditional Irish Festival’s & Celebrations